 If you love baked pasta try these recipes: Leftover Ham Recipes- Baked Ham and Cheese Pasta, Creamy Sausage Baked Ziti "White Baked Ziti", and Classic Italian Lasagna Bolognese with Bechamel Sauce.

 Why this recipe works

 I am always ready when this pan of cheesy goodness comes out of the oven.
-The assembly is super simply with the no-boil pasta shells.
+The assembly is super simple with the no-boil pasta shells.

-You will make this recipe for friends and family all year around it is that comforting and scrumptious!
+You will make this recipe for friends and family all year round it is that comforting and scrumptious!
 Perfect for Sunday supper or an easy weeknight meal!